finnferdinand/TTT4275-group27/README.md

 # TTT4275 Classification Project

-This is the repository for project group 27 in TTT4275 Estimation, Detection and Classification.
+This is the repository for project group 27 in the course TTT4275 Estimation, Detection and Classification.
+It provides a solution to the projects regarding classification of Iris flowers and handwritten digits, using the Python programming language.

+## Prerequisites

+You need a version of Python newer than 3.6 installed on your system.
+It can be downloaded [here](https://www.python.org/downloads/).

 ## Setup